VoiNetwork/voi-swarm/docs/cli-tools.md

 ### Regenerating Participation Key

-After 2 million blocks or 90 days you will need to regenerate a new participation key with the following command:
+After 2 million blocks or in an estimated 60 days, you will need to regenerate a new participation key with the following command:

 ```bash
 `/bin/bash -c "$(curl -fsSL https://get.voi.network/swarm)"`